Mantaro Valley: Culture in the Mantaro Valley

 Archaeologists have focused on the 2,573 Inca qullqas (storage silos, or colcas) in the Mantaro Valley which was one of the largest and most fertile areas of the Inca Empire.
 The Incas placed great emphasis on storing agricultural products and other goods and the Mantaro Valley has more qullqas than any other region of Peru.
 Half of the 2,573 qullqas were placed in the center of this maize and potato producing area and the other half were scattered among 48 compounds along the course of the river.
 In total, the qullqas of the Mantaro Valley had a storage area of 170,000 cubic meters, possibly the largest storage facilities in the Inca Empire and in pre-Columbian America.
 Illustrating the quantity of stored items, these qullqas supplied and equipped an army of 35,000 soldiers during the Spanish conquest of the 1530s.

 In the 18th and early 19th century, the Convent of Santa Rosa de Ocopa was the headquarters of a far-flung missionary enterprise of the Franciscans who established missions in the rain forests of the Amazon Basin with the objective of converting the indigenous people to Christianity.

 Climate

-The weather is divided into three distinct seasons - the rainy season from November to April, winter from May to July and the dry sunny season, with strong winds from August to October.
+The weather is divided into three distinct seasons – the rainy season from November to April, winter from May to July and the dry sunny season, with strong winds from August to October.
 To the average citizen, both the landscape and the weather play a crucial role for health and prosperity, and abundance from year to year determines how intricate the festivals described above are achieved.
 A changing climate is now observed by local people.
 They note that, in the last five years, the "rainy season" increasingly starts in September and October, shortening significantly the drier seasons.
-Treasured landmarks such as the Nevado Huaytapallana, when compared to 30 years ago, has much less glacial ice during the peak dry season.
+Treasured landmarks such as the Nevado Huaytapallana, when compared to 30 years ago, have much less glacial ice during the peak dry season.
 This is a crucial water source feeding the Mantaro River, and some estimates suggest that within 10 years there will be no ice left on the mountain.